neoxic/lua-amf3/README.md

 assert(out.arr1.__array == #out.arr1) -- When a purely dense 'Array' is restored ...
 assert(out.arr2.__array == 5) -- ... its '__array' field contains the original length

--- Packing/unpacking multiple values using AMF3-based numeric formats
+-- Packing/unpacking values using AMF3-compatible numeric formats
 local b, i, d, s = pack_unpack('bids', 123, 123456, -1.2, 'abc')

--- Advanced techniques

 -- Serialization metamethods can be used to produce multiple AMF3 representations of the same object.
 -- Deserialization handlers can be used to restore Lua objects from complex AMF3 types on the way back.
--- This is helpful, for instance, when objects are exchanged with both trusted and untrusted parties.
+-- This is helpful, for example, when objects are exchanged with both trusted and untrusted parties.
--- Various data filters/wrappers can also be implemented using this API.
+-- Various custom filters/wrappers can also be implemented using this API.

 local function construct(t)
     return setmetatable(t, {